arkency/posts/posts/2019-10-31-how-to-migrate-large-database-tables-without-a-headache.md

 Last but not least — removing the leftovers.
 We've learned, the hard way, it [worked best with batches](http://mysql.rjweb.org/doc.php/deletebig).

 Dealing with large database tables is definitely a different beast.
 Nevertheless this skill can be practiced and mastered like any else.
-Know your database engine better, execute in small steps and profit :)
+Know your database engine better, execute in small steps and profit.

+Have you been in a similar situation?
+What did you do and which tools made your task easier?